michaelwang123/mountainKing/README.md

 ## Configuration

 Configuration is loaded from `config.yaml` with environment variable overrides using the `GRAPHQL_` prefix (12-Factor style).
+For the complete configuration reference, see [Configuration Reference](official_document/configuration.md).

 ```bash
 export GRAPHQL_SERVER_PORT=9090